aczw/cuda-path-tracer/README.md

 - `stanford_bunny`: converted to glTF by me from the original PLY format.
 Taken from the [Stanford 3D Scanning Repository](https://graphics.stanford.edu/data/3Dscanrep/).
 - `avocado`: taken from Khronos' [glTF sample assets](https://github.com/KhronosGroup/glTF-Sample-Assets/blob/main/Models/Avocado/README.md).

+## Future work

+Some stuff I would do differently next time:

+- Store geometry in world space to prevent having to transform to local object space first, perform computations, and then transform position/normals back
+- In terms of development, breaking problems into much smaller parts and individually testing each before moving on.
+I got bit way too many times because I wrote everything at once and then I had to debug the whole mess.

 ## For grading considerations

 I've somewhat modified the [CMakeLists.txt](CMakeLists.txt) file.
 Here are the changes that I've made: